Water to Fuel to Water: The Fuel Cycle of the Future

 - When using wire to attach components in a circuit, the ends of each piece of wire need to be stripped, with the wire stripper, before creating the connection.

-- Note: For some alligator clips, such as the ones in the Science Buddies kit, the stripped wire will need to be coiled around the alligator clips and then screwed in place.
+- Note: For some alligator clips, the stripped wire will need to be coiled around the alligator clips and then screwed in place.
 This is shown in Figure 2 below.

 - Connect the batteries so that the negative end of one battery is connected to the positive end of the next battery in the series.